Larner College of Medicine

 Body

-Peer Reflection Groups and Guest Speakers
+Peer Reflection and Career Exploration

 Body

-Learn from professionals working across diverse fields, including social work, geriatric medicine, nursing, speech-language pathology, memory support, physical and occupational therapy, policy, public health, age-friendly design and technology, and nonprofit administration.
+We will also be joined by guest speakers including Center on Aging Faculty Advisory Board members and professionals working across diverse fields, including social work, geriatric medicine, nursing, speech-language pathology, memory support, physical and occupational therapy, policy, public health, age-friendly design and technology, and nonprofit administration.
 Each session will offer students the chance to ask questions and learn about the range of roles that support older Vermonters.

 End-of-Year Celebration & Reflection